mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 Most sites that do not have any inline scripts can safely add `defer` to all of their script tags without any other changes to their code.
 For browsers that support `defer` but do not have a preloader, this can provide immediate and significant performance improvements.

 Because deferred scripts will wait until the DOM has completed before executing, it does not matter where the scripts are located on the page.
-This means that scripts can be placed earlier in the document (e.g.: the `<head>`) in order to start downloading sooner without needing to worry about whether problems will arise because the DOM is not available.
+This means that scripts can be placed earlier in the document (e.g., the `<head>`) in order to start downloading sooner without needing to worry about whether problems will arise because the DOM is not available.
 For example, consider the following code:

 ```js
 alert(document.body.innerHTML);